 In the event that Oregon Tech receives a confirmed significant emergency or dangerous situation involving an immediate threat at or near an Oregon Tech campus, an Oregon Tech official that is recognized as an emergency information provider will confirm the given emergency through other emergency channels on or off campus.
-These "other channels" may include but not be limited to Oregon Tech's Chief Information Officer, Risk Management Director, Campus Safety Director, Vice President, Public Information Representative or from legitimate off-campus emergency response and/or law enforcement agencies.
-Once the emergency is confirmed and the scope of the emergency is determined (campus-wide, section of campus one building etc.), the emergency information officer will enter the alert on Oregon Tech's alert network server, Everbridge.
-The Everbridge mass notification System will automatically send the alert message to various relay points of delivery to be dispersed to those persons that have signed up and/or updated their emergency information on the OIT-Alert system.
+These "other channels" may include but not be limited to Oregon Tech's Chief Information Officer, Risk Management officer, Campus Safety Director, Vice President, Public Information Representative or from legitimate off-campus emergency is determined (campus-wide, section of campus one building etc.), the emergency information officer will enter the alert on Oregon Tech's alert network server, Everbridge.
+The Everbridge mass notification system will automatically send the alert message to various relay points of delivery to be dispersed to those persons that have signed up and/or updated their emergency information on the OIT-Alert system.
 The alert is then delivered to landlines, cellular phones and through e-mail accounts.